ctftnks/ctftnks.github.io/README.md

 - bots rotate instantly when aiming.. too hard?
 - different bot hardnesses
 - an input field for mobile
+- a weapon that can shoot as often as you want
 - bessere Grafiken: Vektorgrafiken zeichnen